seppzer0/zero_kernel/README.md

 ### Bundle

-There is an option named `bundle` which combines build artifacts of both `kernel` and `assets` commands into a single package.
+The `bundle` command is a combined usage of kernel builder and assets collector core modules.

 This is especially useful for linking the kernel build with the appropriate ROM build.